 Simonyi: Well, Algol, that's right, well Algol wasn't that hard.
 What was the key there is that I got hold of the Algol compiler distribution tapes..
 There was also a couple of papers that were published by Peter Naur and Jørn Jensen, that I've read assiduously, and with not too much English understanding, and especially I had no understanding of technical English, and I remember a phrase, there was a point where it was discussing the youngest incarnation of the lexical graphically enclosing block.
-So <laughs>, of course, you go into a dictionary and you try to look up "lexical graphically," or something like that make much sense for a long time, and actually it was a stack reference, or sorry, it was a stack reference to the youngest incarnation of the lexical graphically enclosing block.
-So the dictionaries didn't help at all <laughs>.
-I mean starting with the stack, your reference is okay but you can imagine, so it was clear that I would have to learn this from scratch, or figure out for myself, and I had the help of these distribution tapes which were the assembly language tapes with all the comments and all the white space removed about this round (spreads hands about 10"), an eight level paper tape, and it was a full Algol compiler but with all the white space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments removed.
-So I had to this listing space and all the comments way, listing, that was a new thing.
+So <laughs>, of course, you go into a dictionary and you try to look up "lexical graphically," or something like that <laughs>, or what is this "incarnation" <laughs>.
+So the lexical graphically enclosing block, that didn't make much sense for a long time, and actually it was a stack reference, or sorry, it was a stack reference to the youngest incarnation of the lexical graphically enclosing block.
+So the dictionaries didn't help at all I would have to learn this from scratch, or figure out for myself, and I had the help of these distribution tapes which were the assembly language tapes with all the comments and all the white space removed <laughs>, essentially for compression purposes.
+So it was a paper tape, even then the paper tape was about this round (spreads hands about 10"), an eight level paper tape, and it was a full Algol compiler but with all the white space and all the comments removed.
+So I had to this listing <laughs>.
+Which by the way, listing, that was a new thing.
 On the Ural, we didn't have a printer, so I never had a printout of my compiler for example, I had the chicken tracks on paper, that was my compiler, and it was written octal absolute, so there was no source.
-It's only recently that from the old binary tapes, I could convert it into an image and then print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and had the first listing of my compiler equation and the print it out, and the print it out GIER of course we had a normal printer, I mean, the high speed printer, amazing stuff, so I had this printout, without comments and without white space, and it's amazing what young kids can do when they have a lot of time and I figured a lot out laughs.
+It's only recently that from the old binary tapes, I could convert it into an image and then print it out, and had the first listing of my compiler <laughs>.
+But, so, but with the GIER of course we had a normal printer, I mean, the high speed printer, amazing stuff, so I had this printout, without comments and without white space, and it's amazing what young kids can do when they have a lot of time and I figured a lot out <laughs>.
 Not everything, but I figured a lot out from that.